-Hybrid Concept Using Piezo / Voice Coil and Screw Drives for the E-ELT Telescope
+Hybrid Concept Using Piezo / Voice Coil and Screw Drives for the ELT Telescope

 The combination of “coarse” precision screw drives for long distance motion and ultra-high resolution actuators such as piezo and voice-coil-based systems allows combining travel ranges up to hundreds of millimeters with response, smoothness and resolutions not achievable with conventional drives.
 The short-distance actuators take on a role analogous to the transducers used in active vibration cancellation systems.
-Several standard positioning systems based on this principle have been commercially available for some time and highly specialized designs for applications in astronomy are currently being evaluated.
-Two different prototypes were designed for the E-ELT telescope, a 39m diameter telescope, segmented in about 800 hexagonal mirrors.
+Several standard positioning systems based on this principle have been commercially available for some time and highly specialized designs for applications in astronomy were also evaluated.
+Two different prototypes were designed for the ELT telescope, a 39m diameter telescope, segmented in 798 hexagonal mirrors.
 For testing the control stability, the vibration influence and handling functions two concepts are chosen, a very stiff actuator consisting of a screw drive and piezo modules, and a soft actuator based on a spring/voice coil system.

 Both designs achieve similar resolution, but with different passive stiffness properties.
 The soft actuator is better at decoupling vibrations originating from the telescope frame.
 For stable and hard coupling of the mirror to the frame structure, the piezo-hybrid actuator is preferred.